Nail Technician School in Northern Virginia — AVI Career Training’s 150-Hour Nail Technology (NO FINANCIAL AID FOR THIS PROGRAM) Program

 2. Hands-On Hours.
 Real Clients.
 Real Skills.

-Nail technology is a craft.
+Nail technology (NO FINANCIAL AID FOR THIS PROGRAM) is a craft.
 You learn it by doing it — not by watching videos or reading textbooks.

 At AVI, your 150 hours are structured to maximize time on the table.
 You’ll practice manicures, pedicures, acrylic enhancements, gel applications, and nail art on real clients in our student clinic, guided by instructors who have worked in the Northern Virginia and DC metro salon industry.
 By the time you graduate, the techniques aren’t new — they’re yours.